AgborFrank/lenixwaeb/THEME_CUSTOMIZATION.md

 # Reown AppKit Theme Customization

-This document outlines the comprehensive theme customization system for the Lenix Protocol's Reown AppKit integration.
+This document outlines the comprehensive theme customization system for the Bitnovatus's Reown AppKit integration.

 ## Overview